doriantaylor/rb-intertwingler/README.md

     membership) that expects the subject URI.

-I have furthermore found it useful to mix in some graph-manipulating shorthand methods to these classes (in the form of `Intertwingler::GraphOps::Addressable`) to facilitate loading their configuration.
+I have furthermore found it useful to mix in some graph-manipulating shorthand methods to these classes (from `Intertwingler::GraphOps::Addressable`) to facilitate loading their configuration.
 These methods will work as long as there is a `repo` member which points to the graph (I usually keep this `private` to